Stewards call for an updated EIS

 Those whose property is a part of the right-of-way purchase, we are doing our best to find assistance and guidance at no cost to the home/landowners, she said.

 After a public meeting (please click for links to WVDOH handouts and docs) in Wardensville Aug.
-18, and Stewards’ submission of a FOIA (Freedom of Information Act) requesting more info on the environmental impacts of the proposed construction the Federal Highway Administration and WV Division of Highways have extended the public comment period for this corridor H section first to Nov.
-3, and now to Dec.
-12, 2022–the same date that public comments are also due for the Tucker County section.
+18, and Stewards’ submission of a FOIA (Freedom of Information Act) requesting more info on the environmental impacts of the proposed construction the Federal Highway Administration and WV Division of Highways have extended the public comment period for both the Wardensville and Tucker County corridor H sections, first to Nov.
+3, and then to Dec.
+12, 2022.

 You may comment online or in writing.
-Those wishing to file written comments may send them to WVDOH: Mr. Travis Long, Director, Technical Support Division, WV Division of Highways, 1334 Smith St., Charleston, WV 25301.
+Send your written comments to WVDOH: Mr. Travis Long, Director, Technical Support Division, WV Division of Highways, 1334 Smith St., Charleston, WV 25301.
 Send a copy to the Federal Highway Administration: Jason Workman, Director of Program Development, FHWA, 154 Court St., Charleston, WV 25301.
 Also if you have time, send a copy to U.S. Senators Joe Manchin and Shelley Moore Capito, who are responsible for obtaining federal highway money.

-Regarding the Wardensville to Virginia Line section of Corridor H, Aug.
+Regarding the Wardensville to Virginia Line section, Aug.
 18, 2022:

 Stewards of the Potomac Highlands, a 501c4 nonprofit citizens group in West Virginia’s northeastern counties dedicated to protecting our natural environment and supporting an environmentally and socially sustainable, locally-controlled economy, submits the following comment for the public meeting on Corridor H in Wardensville on Aug.
 18, 2022.
 After obtaining information through this process, Stewards plans to file a more extensive comment.